-Military chefs are responsible for preparing and serving nutritious and delicious food that helps keep our troops healthy and ready for action.
-Ex-military chefs have extensive experience that helps them transition to a civilian career that includes cooking, baking or managing food service.
+Military chefs, or food service specialists, are responsible for preparing and serving nutritious and delicious food that helps keep our troops healthy and ready for action.
+Ex-military chefs have extensive experience that helps them transition to civilian careers that include cooking, baking or managing food service.
 We will discuss these jobs in detail.

 |Job Title||Median Salary (2017)*||Job Growth (2016-2026)*||Applicable Military Skills/Traits|